What To Do In Son Servera After Your Round Of Golf of Hotel Pula Golf Resort in Son Servera. Official Website.

 Strolling through Son Servera and discovering its history

-Cala Millor, Cala Bona and Costa de los Pinos: from the course to the sea
+Cala Millor, Cala Bona, and Costa de los Pinos: from the course to the sea

-Markets and the local atmosphere
+Markets and local atmosphere

 How to complete a perfect day of golf in Son Servera